Versão em Português

 THE PROJECT

-The set of activities that will be developed within the project in each of these regions was conceived from the respective PGTAs.
-Three activities are common to all TIs, namely: management of agroforestry systems and backyards, installation of rainwater collecting points, and workshops on environmental and territorial management and solid waste management.
-In addition, some TIs will also carry out joint actions for territorial protection, monitoring and surveillance, and articulation and training with surrounding communities.
+The set of activities carried out in each of these regions was designed based on their respective PGTAs.
+Three activities were common to all Indigenous Lands: management of agroforestry systems and home gardens, installation of rainwater harvesting points, and workshops on environmental and territorial management and solid waste handling.
+Other activities had a more localized scope.
+Additionally, in some Indigenous Lands, actions were carried out to strengthen territorial protection, monitoring and surveillance, and coordination and training with surrounding communities.

-The project also includes three more components, two related to transversal actions and one related to management of the project.
-Of these, the most relevant is the training of Indigenous Agroforestry Agents (AAFIs), through which three groups will be supported, with participation of 35 indigenous people in each, to be held at the Forest Peoples' Training Center in Rio Branco.
-The AAFIs develop educational and participative work with the indigenous communities and their surroundings, contributing to the management of these territories.
+The project also included other initiatives, such as the training of Indigenous Agroforestry Agents (AAFIs), through which four training groups were supported, resulting in the graduation and qualification of 50 AAFIs at the Forest Peoples Training Center in Rio Branco.
+These agents carry out educational and participatory work with Indigenous communities and their surroundings, contributing to the management of these territories.

 INTERVENTION LOGIC